 U-M’s allies in carbon neutrality effort have cloudy record on clean energy

-By its own admission with data from 2017, the University of Michigan consumes a “substantial” amount of energy, making a net-zero carbon footprint a tall order, especially given the University’s relatively late arrival to tackling climate change.
+By its own admission, the University of Michigan consumes a “substantial” amount of energy, making a net-zero carbon footprint a tall order, especially given the University’s relatively late arrival to tackling climate change.

 After announcing plans to pursue a path to carbon neutrality in October, University President Mark Schlissel launched a commission on Feb.
 4 to develop recommendations for achieving sustainability.
 Campus climate activists welcomed the commission, which is composed of faculty, students and administrators, as well as local officials and environmentalists.